River861/river861.github.io/_pages/cv.md

 * Student Grant from OSDI, 2023
 * Huawei Scholarship at Fudan University, 2022
 * Outstanding Graduate of Fudan University, 2021
+* Second-Class Scholarship for Outstanding Students in Fudan University, 2018 & 2020
+* Second Prize in Mathematics Competition of Chinese College Students (Non-Math Group), 2019
+* Third Prize in China Undergraduate Mathematical Contest in Modeling (Shanghai Group), 2019

 <!-- Talks
 ======